jtburum/jtburum.github.io/src/pages/2022-how-to-call-a-rails-method-before-validations-occur.md

 # "blue bacon"
 ```

-If you enjoyed this post, you might also enjoy [How does Rails handle referential integrity](https://tinytechtuts.com/2022-how-does-rails-handle-referential-integrity) or other [ActiveRecord](https://tinytechtuts.com/tags/active-record) posts.
+If you enjoyed this post, you might also enjoy [How does Rails handle referential integrity](https://tinytechtuts.com/2022-how-does-rails-handle-referential-integrity/)